barseghyanartur/django-dash/docs/index.rst

   0.5.
 As of 0.5 everything is still backwards compatible with above mentioned versions , but in future versions compatibility with these versions will be wiped out.
-- Dropping support of Python 2.6 has been announced in version 0.5.
-As of 0.5 everything is still backwards compatible with Python 2.6, but in future versions compatibility with it will be wiped out.
+- Support of Python 2.6 has been dropped in version 0.5.

 Key concepts
 ============